Tech Notes

 Optimizing lithium-ion battery lifespan requires understanding how environmental conditions, SoC management, charging/discharging rates, and current exposure impact battery health.
 With careful handling and modern technology such as BMS, controlled charging infrastructure, and surge protection, users can significantly extend the lifespan of these essential power sources, ultimately reducing environmental impact and lowering costs over time.

-Over 37 Years Experience & Knowledge Protecting Industries from Transient Voltage
+Decades of Experience & Knowledge Protecting Industries from Transient Voltage

 Product selection, placement, and installation are critical to the performance of a surge protection system.
 Maxivolt determines what devices are needed based on the immunity level of the specific electrical load to be protected.
 The placement of the devices is then determined based on the ideal location to maximize protection against both externally and internally generated power surges.
 Next the device must be installed as “the path of least resistance” in the system.
 Coordination of these 3 critical factors ensures the client’s surge protection system will perform to it’s optimum capabilities.